Urmila: Post exile and later life

 Urmila had been sleeping all those years of the exile, as per the boon by Goddess Nidra.
 When Lakshmana returned from the exile, he woke her up.
 Urmila opened her eyes and wept with joy when she saw him.
 Rama was then crowned the King of Kosala.
 According to the Uttara Kanda, Lakshmana had ruled over Karupada, with Urmila as the queen, who advised him on important state matters.

 Urmila and Lakshmana's elder son Angada, inherited the Kingdom of Karupada, from his father and their younger son Chandraketu, inherited the kingdom of Mallya, being commissioned by Rama.

 Death

 According to a legend in Tulsidas's Ramcharitmanas, after Sita and Lakshmana's death, Rama, Bharata and Shatrughan's samadhi, Mandvi and Shrutakirti, became Sati and died after their husband's samadhi.
 As per the promise given to her sister Sita, Urmila stayed in Ayodhya to look after her son's Angada and Chandraketu, and Sita's sons Lava and Kusha.
 After few years, Urmila took samadhi in the Sarayu river.
+But According to some theories it is also said that she took Samadhi with Lakshman in the Sarayu river.